Obstructing Lagrangian concordance for closures of 3-braids: Drawing Weinstein diagrams

 The recipe of \cite{CasMur19} is designed to find the attaching spheres in the Weinstein diagram by finding the lifts of corresponding vanishing cycles consisting of Dehn twists about some known spheres.
 In their paper, these vanishing cycles are obtained from a bifibration.
 For our Lefschetz fibrations, we already have the vanishing cycles in terms of Dehn twists, so we skip the steps of the recipe which construct the bifibration.
 We list the relevant steps here.

 Let $\pi:(X,\omega)\to D^2$ be a Weinstein Lefschetz fibration with generic fiber $F$ and vanishing cycles $C_1,\dots,C_k$.

-\begin{enumerate} \item Choose a set of exact Lagrangian spheres $\mathbb{L} = \{L_1 ,\dots,L_r \}$ in the generic fiber $F$ for which we understand the Legendrian lifts in the front projection of the contact boundary $\partial(F \times D^2)$. \item Express each $\tau_{C_i}$ as a word in Dehn twists about the Lagrangian spheres in the set $\mathbb{L}$. \item For each vanishing cycle $C_i$, we apply Proposition \ref{prop:CM} to draw the front projection of their Legendrian lifts $\Lambda_i\subset \partial(F \times D^2)$. \item Then we consider the Legendrian link $\bigcup_i \Lambda_i$ determined by the cyclic ordering of the indices $i$: we push the Legendrian component $\Lambda_i$ in the Reeb direction by height equal to its index $i$, and this gives a well-defined link. \item Simplify the Legendrian front projection of the link by applying Reidemeister moves, Gompf moves, handleslides, and handle cancellations.
-These moves are described in Section \ref{sec:IntrotoWeinstein}. \end{enumerate}
+\begin{enumerate} \item Choose a set of exact Lagrangian spheres $\mathbb{L} = \{L_1 ,\dots,L_r \}$ in the generic fiber $F$ for which we understand the Legendrian lifts in the front projection of the contact boundary $\partial(F \times D^2)$. \item Express each $\tau_{C_i}$ as a word in Dehn twists about the Lagrangian spheres in the set $\mathbb{L}$. \item For each vanishing cycle $C_i$, we apply Proposition \ref{prop:CM} to draw the front projection of their Legendrian lifts $\Lambda_i\subset \partial(F \times D^2)$. \item Then we consider the Legendrian link $\bigcup_i \Lambda_i$ determined by the cyclic ordering of the indices $i$: we push the Legendrian component $\Lambda_i$ in the Reeb direction by height equal to its index $i$, and this gives a well-defined link. \item Simplify the Weinstein handlebody diagram by applying the Legendrian Reidemeister moves, Gompf moves \cite{Gom98} (see Figure \ref{Gompf456}), handleslides \cite{DinGei04} (See Figure \ref{conecusp}), and handle cancellations. \end{enumerate}

 We apply this recipe to obtain the general form of the Weinstein diagram of a filling $X_\Lambda$ of $\Sigma_2(\Lambda')$:

 {Theorem \ref{thm:diagram}} \begin{thm:diagram} Let $\Lambda\neq U$ be a Legendrian knot which is smoothly the closure of a quasipositive 3-braid of algebraic length 2.
 Let $\Lambda'$ be a positive transverse push off of $\Lambda$.
 Then there is a filling of $\Sigma_2(\Lambda')$, the double cover of $S^3$ branched over $\Lambda'$, given by the handle decomposition consisting of a single 1-handle and a single 2-handle pictured in Figure \ref{fig:d_Lambdaagain}. \end{thm:diagram}